wp-plugins/top-authors/readme.txt

 == Description ==

-This plugins allows you to easily sum the most contributing authors on your site.
+This plugins allows you to easily sum the most contributing authors on your site.<br />
-It is highlty customizable, it's posible to to customize your own HTML output.
+It is highlty customizable, it's posible to to customize your own HTML output. <br />
-Customize the tag before and after the list (for example a custom class).
+Customize the tag before and after the list (for example a custom class). <br />
-Add a gravatar to your list
+Add a gravatar to your list<br />
-set the size of your gravatars
+set the size of your gravatars<br />

 == Installation ==